 As you may have gathered by now, this game is about as far from Life is Strange as you can get, in terms of the story, setting and atmosphere.
 However, our protagonist would love to have Max’s special ability to turn back time, as in Vampyr it’s quite the opposite – your choices are set and there is no turning back.
 Everything autosaves as soon as it happens and you can’t save manually into multiple slots.
 I’ll explain in detail below how this all works, but for now, the general mechanics.

 So, using the Square button you attack with your main weapon, which usually is the main ‘damage’ inflicting attack as it drains the enemies ‘life’ – which once it is empty then the enemy dies.
-Using the alternative attack, the Triangle button, you thrust the steak into the enemy or shoot away at them in order to either reduce their stamina or make them bleed.
+Using the alternative attack, the Triangle button, you thrust the stake into the enemy or shoot away at them in order to either reduce their stamina or make them bleed.
 I’ll talk about the blood in a minute, but if you reduce their stamina to nothing then it opens up the ability to drink your enemies blood to reduce their health and increase your blood and health.
 So, the best way to engage in most fights is to alternate the attacks to both weaken the foes and allow you to recover your powers when needed.
 However, it isn’t as easy as it sounds in most cases…

 Blood within battles isn’t purely for food, you don’t seem to actually suffer any consequences for not drinking blood from what I could tell, but you do gain a massive advantage for having the blood of your enemies running through your veins.
 Well, you can also pick up rats off the floor and drink their blood for the same effect, but let’s keep this mysterious and horrific!
 I’ll touch on the RPG mechanics in a bit, but you can unlock special attacks which require Blood in order to work.
-Attacks such as shooting out a needle of congealed blood right into your foes direction, or summoning claws to fiendishly cut through those who oppose you.
+Attacks such as shooting out a needle of congealed blood right into the direction of your foe, or summoning claws to fiendishly cut through those who oppose you.
 The best ability of all though is the ability to instantly heal yourself by sacrificing the blood within you.
-This is quite literally a life saver for when you run out of medication and need to top up your health mid-battle.
+This is quite literally a lifesaver for when you run out of medication and need to top up your health mid-battle.

 The main crux of the combat though is your stamina meter, everything, other than walking, uses your stamina.
 More times than you would care for, you find yourself slapping around an enemy and then Beep.
 Beep.
 Beep Beep… What’s going on?
-Oh yeah, you’re out of stamina so you won’t attack or dodge and everytime you press the attack button a really annoying noise, which can’t be turned off or down, happens.
+Oh yeah, you’re out of stamina so you won’t attack or dodge and every time you press the attack button a really annoying noise, which can’t be turned off or down, happens.
 As such, it’s imperative that you increase your stamina meter as soon as possible if you want a better chance of living, and if you want to avoid that annoying sound.
 Beep!

 Combat is a tricky one to put an opinion on.
 There is a lot of combat within the game, thanks to the re-spawning enemies, so you will end up in a pattern of sorts as you fight the same enemies multiple times.
 The game does combat this by introducing new opponents and higher levelled foes as you progress, but there is a slight bit of monotony within the game if you don’t decide to branch out and swap around your weapons and skill set.
-Which brings me onto…
+This brings me onto…

 The Skill Tree:

 What would an RPG be without a skill tree?
-Thankfully Vampyr has a lot of things to chose between, so many in fact that I was often overwhelmed and unable to decide what I wanted to invest my experience into.
+Thankfully Vampyr has a lot of things to choose between, so many in fact that I was often overwhelmed and unable to decide what I wanted to invest my experience into.
 You have your standard ‘increase max health/stamina’ options, the above special blood and timed attacks, increasing ‘how much health/blood you obtain while biting an opponent’ etc… You also have another choice of attacks, one of which has you teleporting to an enemy and smacking them in the process, and you can also increase the number of health potions and bullets you can carry.

 Each of these items isn’t a simple ‘buy with XP and it’s active’ though, each item has its own mini-skill tree where you can invest more XP into various branches to sacrifice one thing for another.
 For example, you can have instant health in exchange for blood, with no regen, or a smaller amount of blood instantly but X amount of health will regen over a few seconds as well.

-The game gets rather deep with its customisations of Dr Reid, as it allows you to pick and choose what trails and abilities you would like as you mould the good doctor into your own image.
+The game gets rather deep with its customisations of Dr Reid, as it allows you to pick and choose what traits and abilities you would like as you mould the good doctor into your own image.
 The way the experience is spent is also a rather novel mechanic.
 As you’re a vampire and you can’t go out during the day, you must rest within a safe zone.
 As you go to sleep, you get to spend all the XP you have accrued during the current night and then proceed to the next evening for more late-night adventures.

-The Citizens of London:
+The Citizens of London

 What is done, is done – nothing can be undone or changed.
 That’s something you have to keep in mind whilst playing Vampyr.
 The world is populated with many interesting and unique characters outside of the cookie-cutter enemies.
 Just like Bully from a few generations ago, every single NPC within the game which you can interact with has a personality, backstory, purpose, agenda and life.
 As you approach and talk to each one, you learn about their life in London, get to ask unique questions, unlock ‘hidden’ questions by talking to other people and completing quests/finding items, and most importantly you get to see what their health is like.

 Now, why is their health important?
 It’s important for two reasons, you’re a doctor and you’re a vampire!
 As a doctor, you can inquire with each person to see if they are healthy and if anything is currently affecting them, things like the common cold, a headache, or fatigue.
-If these symptoms are left un-attended to then the region will decrease in its health status and creatures will become more powerful, as well as there is a possibility of the person dying.
+If these symptoms are left unattended to then the region will decrease in its health status and creatures will become more powerful, as well as there is a possibility of the person dying.
 So, you can create medicines and cures for these people and heal them each day – the result of which will be made clear after your regular sleep in a safe zone.
 As a vampire, the healthier a person is, the more pure and rich their blood is, should you wish to feed on them.
 So it’s in your best interest to cure them as a vampire in order to get the most experience as you suck them dry!

 Another way to increase the richness of someone’s blood (and also the experience you receive) is to complete side missions and find out more about the person in question.
-Every character has unique side quests which are similar to The Witcher 3, in that they aren’t just fetch quests, they are usually to do a specific thing which has its own backstory and interesting tale surrounding it.
-An example of one, which is early on, is you come across a dead body and they cause of death seems like a medical error.
+Every character has unique side quests which are similar to The Witcher 3, in that they aren’t just fetch-quests, they are usually to do a specific thing that has its own backstory and interesting tale surrounding it.
+An example of one, which is early on, is you come across a dead body and the cause of death seems like a medical error.
 So you must investigate who did it and what happened followed by either telling on this doctor or siding with the one in the wrong in order to gain favour with them instead.

-Also, when I said “find out more about the person in question”, these are basically secret questions which you don’t know initially and are represented by a padlock.
+Also, when I said “find out more about the person in question”, these are basically secret questions that you don’t know initially and are represented by a padlock.
 For example, there is a patient in the hospital who sends you to find something of theirs after you find out they were trying to kill themselves.
 Upon finding the item and reading it, you can question the person on the contents as well as their relatives.
 This makes your bond with them stronger and their blood purer.
 This brings me to the one issue I have with the blood – you never really had an urge or thirst for it.
 You could quite happily go through the whole game and not drink a drop of it, other than for healing.
-Dontnod missed a great opportunity of having your character lose his will or starting to disobey your commands if he hasn’t fed on something.
+Dontnod has missed a great opportunity of having your character lose his will by disobeying your commands if he hasn’t fed on something.
 Instead, all blood seems to do is power up attacks and provide small bursts of health in battle.

 The City of London: